 So looking at this drawing and seeing how much room there is for improvement I remembered my very first trading account back in 2008.
 Not sure if any of you remember the forex broker Marketiva, but somehow they were first that I stumbled upon them and started my journey in forex trading.
-So I checked some really old files on my computer and I found a couple of dozen screen shots of that platform with my indicators, charts, positions, etc. It was so interesting to remember what I was doing at that time.
+So I checked some really old files on my computer and I found a couple of dozen screenshots of that platform with my indicators, charts, positions, etc. It was so interesting to remember what I was doing at that time.
 It’s like looking at my son’s first drawing.
 You know when you evolve and a few months or years later you look at things and how they were back then and you see how much they have changed, and how much you have changed.
 So this was the same feeling.
-It’s like when you meet someone for the first time after 6 months and that person has lost 20 pounds.
+It’s like when you meet someone for the first time in 6 months and that person has lost 20 pounds.

-Now there’s no doubt some of you are way better traders than I am, but I thought it would be fun and useful at the same time to share my insights now when I look at my mistakes in these old screen shots.
+Now there’s no doubt some of you are way better traders than I am, but I thought it would be fun and useful at the same time to share my insights now when I look at my mistakes in these old screenshots.

 Every Forex position counts

-So here’s the first screen shot from Marketiva platform.
+So here’s the first screenshot from Marketiva platform.

 See those floating loss positions?
 I didn’t care about those because there were a few others in profit.
 You know that feeling?
 It’s when you practice trading in forex and you make some bad trades and then you automatically ignore them in your mind.
 “Nah, this was wrong entry because of this and that, I won’t count that in the final results of this strategy test”.
-Or you think “mmm, these doesn’t count because I would not do that on a real money account”.
+Or you think “mmm, these don’t count because I would not do that on a real money account”.

 So the same with that “ignore this trade just for now” attitude, it could become a habit.
 And since you never record that in your trading journal you won’t actually realize how much damage it does to your trading career.
-In forex trading every position counts.
+In forex trading, every position counts.
 Don’t ignore losing positions thinking that you won’t do such an entry next time.
 You will only be able to remember it if you record the bad trade in your journal and check it before entering the next trade.
-If you see it’s getting to be a habit to enter into a trade by forgetting to check “rule number 5” out of 10 rules, then add an 11th rule “Double check if rule 5 is really met.”.
+If you see it’s getting to be a habit to enter into a trade by forgetting to check “rule number 5” out of 10 rules, then add the 11th rule “Double check if rule 5 is really met.”.

 Have a clear reason to enter the market

-I know many of you just enter the market to see how it will end up and if you make profit or not.
+I know many of you just enter the market to see how it will end up and if you make a profit or not.
 Now if you are doing this on a demo account then fine, experiment, but don’t forget to use a journal to track these experiments.
 You learn how to ride those forex price waves by riding forex price waves.
 If it’s on a real money account where you play like this then please stop.
 Why would you do that?

 I know it’s quite good experience to trade small on a real money account just to feel the real feeling of trading with micro lots on a $100 account, but you still need a plan for each trade.